PLAN-Lab/plan-lab.github.io/_members/adheesh-juvekar.md

     ---
     name: Adheesh Juvekar
     image: images/members/AdheeshJuvekar.jpg
     description: Ph.D.
 Student
     role: phd-student
     aliases:
         - Adheesh Juvekar
         - A Juvekar
         - A. Juvekar
     links:
         home-page: people.cs.vt.edu/juvekaradheesh
-  email: juvekaradheesh@vt.edu
+        email: adheesh2@illinois.edu
         github: juvekaradheesh
         google-scholar: dVDyCTIAAAAJ
     ---

-Hi!
-I am a Ph.D. student in the Department of Computer Science at Virginia Tech advised by Dr. Ismini Lourentzou.
-My research interests are in applications of Deep Learning in the domain of (but not limited to) Natural Language Processing and Computer Vision.
+    I am a Computer Science Ph.D. student at PLAN Lab, University of Illinois at Urbana-Champaign advised by Dr. Ismini Lourentzou.
+My research interests are in Generative AI (Diffusion, VLMs, LLMs) and Multimodal Machine Learning.
+My current projects include improving video generation in the talking heads domain and scene graph generation for open vocabulary.
+Apart from my academic research, I also have industry research experience in NLP and Computer Vision as an intern at Deloitte and Amazon.
+My other interests include all kinds of indoor and outdoor sports, and spirituality.

-I am a Fall 19 MS admit at Virginia Tech.
-Because of my curiosity and interest in the field of research, I converted to Ph.D. in the Fall of 2020.
-I worked with different advisors in VT before joining the PLAN lab in the Fall of 2021.
-I enjoy working in the rapidly-growing field of multimodal deep learning by utilizing and improving state-of-the-art technologies.

-My other interests include all kinds of indoor and outdoor sports(member of Virginia Tech Cricket Club), and spirituality.